gitlabhq/omnibus-gitlab/README.md

 sudo gitlab-rake gitlab:check
 sudo gitlab-ci-rake -T
 ```

+Leave out 'sudo' if you are the 'git' user or the 'gitlab-ci' user.

 Contrary to with a traditional GitLab installation, there is no need to change
 the user or the `RAILS_ENV` environment variable; this is taken care of by the